chriscauley/chriscauley.github.com/_posts/2014-04-15-intro-to-programming.md

 #4 Guess the number

 We now going to write a program called "Guess the number".
-It is best to write this in the editor and use the run option from the menu (if you're in IDLE) because unlike the above examples, this is a multi-line program.
+It is best to write this in the editor and use the run option from the menu (if you are in IDLE) because unlike the above examples, this is a multi-line program.
 Guess the number has the following steps:

 1) pick a random number